jolo2734/Masters_degree/README.md

  - ?

 ### Auto-defense mechanisms
+ Falco -> Falco Sidekick ->:
  - send alerts to Discord
- - delete attacked Pod with ArgoEvents and ArgoWorkflow
+ - delete attacked Pod by ArgoEvents and ArgoWorkflow

+### Protection from webattacks
+ModSecurity in MGINX Ingress Controller

+## TODO
+### Cluster hardening
+Hardening of Kubernetes cluster is done in compliance with CIS standards, which are ensured during creating cluster by Kubespray [with this additional options](https://github.com/kubernetes-sigs/kubespray/blob/v2.24.1/docs/hardening.md).